softforge-inc/vuln-demo/README.md

-# vuln-demo
+# vuln-demo (INTENTIONALLY VULNERABLE)

-Intentionally vulnerable Gradle + Docker demo for security and dependency scanning practice.
+This repository demonstrates common insecure practices for training / scanner demos.
+**DO NOT** use in production.